fiann/jshub-core/website/help/install.markdown

     % sudo rake gems
 </pre>

-To install missing gems run:
+To install missing gems run the following to add Github to the list of sources and get all missing gems and dependencies:

 <pre class="brush: bash; light: true;">
     % sudo gem sources -a http://gems.github.com/